 Over 400 journals on topics including the following: agricultural & biological sciences, biochemistry, genetics & molecular biology, chemistry, earth & planetary sciences, medicine, and social science.
+Provided by Copley Library.

 Social Science Research Network (SSRN) New, forthcoming, and not yet accepted for publication articles from the social sciences (includes law), has specialized research networks.
 USD posts faculty publications on SSRN.

 News and commentary tax policy.
 Create an account while on campus with the "Sign In" link on the Taxnotes home page for access to Tax Notes Federal, International, State Tax and Exempt Organizations Tax Review along with the news and commentary articles that can be set for email delivery.

 Uniform Law Database Access to state uniform acts model laws from The Uniform Law Commission.
 The ULC has worked since 1892 with state commissions on uniform laws from each state, the District of Columbia, the Commonwealth of Puerto Rico, and the U.S. Virgin Islands.

 United Nations Official Document System (ODS) ODS includesPDFs of all types of United Nations documents since 1993.
 Many older UN documents have been added.
 Includes resolutions of the General Assembly, Security Council, Economic and Social Council and the Trusteeship Council from 1946 onwards.